 Bainbridge Water Pump Memorial GR NY 781437 to Alston Market Cross GR NY 717464

-From the Bainbridge Water Pump Memorial next to the Community Shop and Nenthead Arts and Information Centre continue by the road to the footpath sign and follow besides Hillersdon Terrace to the bungalow at the far end to find Nenthead’s own Model Village.
+Turn right on the A 689 from the Bainbridge Water Pump next to the Community Shop and Nenthead Arts and Information Centre.
+The Tea trail is signposted off the road and to the right on to Hillersdon Terrace to the far end where there is an eye-catching model village in the garden.

-While much work has been done to restore the riverside footpath from severe erosion.
-There is still a section after Lovelady Shield to Foreshield Bridge, where more work has still to be done.
-Should the river be in flood you are advised to take the farm track on the other side of the fence above the river.
+While much work has been done to restore the riverside footpath from severe erosion, there is still a section after Lovelady Shield towards Foreshield Bridge, where more work is planned to improve water quality from leaching of toxic material from the mines waste.
+Should the river be in flood you are advised to take the farm track on the other side of the fence above the river level to the bridge.

-Turn right and over the bridge and continue along the road.
-Then take the bridleway marked by a footpath sign down to the bridge and the waterfall at Blagill.
-At the road, turn left and head downhill to the Blagill road bridge and follow the sign by the riverside footpath sign.
-This leads to Gossipgate and emerges from the back of Alston by The Market Cross.
+At the road, turn right and over the bridge and continue along the road.
+Watch out for the bridleway signpost on your left as you take a right handed bend and follow the track down to the bridge and the waterfall at Blagill.
+Continue past farm buildings to re-join the road, turn left and head downhill to the road bridge.
+On the other side follow the sign post all the way to Alston to the Market Cross.